AnotherKamila/sdn-loadbalancer/report/report.md

 ## Changing the distribution

 A simple way to change the distribution of requests with minimal code changes is to add an entry for a server multiple times (with different hashes):

 ![Figure 2: Multiple buckets per server](./figures/buckets.svg)

-This allows to change the ratios of requests that land in different servers, at the cost of increased memory usage: the table size will now be $\sum \mathrm{weights}$.
+This allows to change the ratios of requests that land in different servers, at the cost of increased memory usage: the table size will now be $\sum
+\mathrm{weights}$.
+This is what we implemented in our project.

 Memory usage could be improved by using something other than an exact match:

 * The P4 standard specifies an LPM match kind, which could be leveraged to decrease the table size to $\ln \sum \textrm{weights}$ by splitting the bucket sizes to powers of two and adding one entry per power of two, as shown in Figure 3.
 * the V1 model offers a range match kind: this would keep the table size independent of the weights.

 ![Figure 3: Decreasing table size by using LPM instead of exact match](./figures/prefix-tree.svg)